If you’ve started looking for a controller for your Christmas lights you may have noticed the many different types of controllers that are available.

 The range on these to keep in mind is roughly 50 feet.
+I recommend not going any further than 25′.
 Pixel data will NOT travel much further than this, and in fact, sometimes not even this far.

 As you begin to get further from the controller, you may need to add in additional power supplies at the end of your light strings.
 Depending on the length of string, total wattage, and your wire’s thickness, you may need to reinject power over any controller’s output that is pushing even 15′!

 As your voltage drops over distance, you will need to consider the additional power supplies needed.
-Remember, if the voltage of the signal drops too far (and this happens around 50′), you will have signal issues!
+Remember, if the voltage of the signal drops too far (and this happens around 50′, sometimes sooner, sometimes later), you will have signal issues!